Summer Fun at Lakes

 Chickasaw National Recreation Area is an oasis in Oklahoma — an idyllic retreat just 90 miles from Oklahoma City or 140 miles north of Dallas, Texas.
 The lake is divided into two districts: the Platt Historic District and the Lake of the Arbuckles District where visitors can enjoy a variety of outdoor activities like swimming, boating, hiking and bicycling.
 Picnic areas and campgrounds offer a chance to reconnect with family and friends.

-Formed when a massive eruption of Mount Mazama—7700 years ago—caused the mountain to collapse, leaving a caldera filled with centuries of rain and snow, Crater Lake in western Oregon is a wonderfully cool place for families to picnic and enjoy other outdoor activities.
+Formed 7,700 years ago when a massive eruption of Mount Mazama caused the mountain to collapse leaving a caldera filled with centuries of rain and snow, Crater Lake in western Oregon is a wonderfully cool place for families to picnic and enjoy other outdoor activities.
 For a few months the lake provides the best opportunity to plan a comfortable visit.
 Find out things to do and places to go to enjoy interpretive programs, fishing, hiking, bicycling, swimming or go on a boat tour of the lake.
 Try camping in the park and note that weather may impact the opening and closing dates of the campgrounds.
 Both in-park lodging and out-of-park lodging options are available.
 Since winter rules Crater Lake National Park, the summer season is short and the first snowfall is often in September through June or July—be prepared for the weather.
 Crater Lake is also the highest fresh-water lake on the west coast at a depth of 1,943 feet (592 meters), the deepest lake in the United States.
 The caldera rim ranges in elevation from 7,000 to 8,000 feet (2,100 to 2,400 meters).
-See our article on Avoiding Altitude Sickness.
+See our article on Preventing Altitude Sickness.

 (Francis Marion Sumter/USFS)